-Lilt supports Right-to-left (RTL) and Left-to-right (LTR) directional marks in the CAT editor.
-These controls are used to set the way adjacent characters are grouped with the respect to text direction.
+Lilt supports right-to-left (RTL) and left-to-right (LTR) directional marks in the CAT Editor.
+These controls are used to determine the way adjacent characters are grouped with the respect to text direction.

-For translating from English to the Arabic language without an LRM mark, the browser would render the phrase like "The language C++ is a programming language used..." in to the target like this:
+When translating from English to Arabic without an LTR mark, the browser will render the phrase into this:

 لغة ++C هي لغة برمجة تستخدم...

-With an LRM entered in the editor after the ++, appears like this, as the writer intends:
+With an LTR entered inserted after "C++", it will render as the writer intends:

 لغة C++ هي لغة برمجة تستخدم...

-or using one of the following keyboard shortcuts:
+You can also insert marks by using the following keyboard shortcuts:

 |Marker||Windows Shortcut||Mac Shortcut|